apache/incubator-datalab/USER_GUIDE.md

     <img src="doc/dataproc_create.png" alt="Create Computational resource on GCP" width="760">
 </p>

+To create Data Engine Service (Dataproc) with preemptible instances check off 'preemptible node count'.
+You can add from 1 to 11 preemptible instances.

 This picture shows menu for creating Computational resource for Azure:
 <p align="center">